MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 With the data shuffling mechanism in place, we can now discuss the implementation strategies for the join and summarize operators.
 For each appearance of the join operator in the RelOp tree, query optimizer estimates the size (number of records) and the cardinality (number of distinct keys) for the left and the right sides of the join.
 Based on this estimation, the optimizer decides on one of the three implementation strategies:

 - If both join sides are of similar size and the key cardinality is on the order of 1M or less, employ the regular (naïve) join implementation: bring both sides to the same node and perform a nondistributed hash-based join there;
-- If one of the join sides has up to 100K records and is significantly smaller than the other side, employ the broadcast join strategy: evaluate the smaller join side first and embed it as a table in the query plan, then distribute (broadcast) this table to each node and perform the hash join as close to the data shard as possible, in parallel on all the relevant cluster nodes and data shards;
+- If one of the join sides has up to 100 K records and is significantly smaller than the other side, employ the broadcast join strategy: evaluate the smaller join side first and embed it as a table in the query plan, then distribute (broadcast) this table to each node and perform the hash join as close to the data shard as possible, in parallel on all the relevant cluster nodes and data shards;
 - Otherwise, employ a shuffled join: apply the same partitioning scheme on both join sides, bring each partition to its dedicated node and perform a hash join within the partition on that node.
 By default, the number of partitions is chosen as the number of nodes in the cluster.

 Similar considerations apply to the summarize operator as well (with the exception of the broadcast strategy, irrelevant for summarize).